VengadeshRaj/react-mfe-gen/README.md

 # 🏗️ React Microfront end generator (react-mfe-gen)

+<strong style="color:orange">⚠️ Important:</strong> Install this package globally using `npm install -g` to use the CLI anywhere on your system.

 ![react-mfe-gen-package](./images/react-mfe-gen-package.png)

 react-mfe-gen is a CLI tool that helps you quickly scaffold a base setup for React Micro-Frontend (MFE) architecture.